SDPTeam15/PolyEvents/summaries/sprint6.md

 My time estimates were good for both tasks, and I spend extra time on redesigning the material request activity.

 Next week, I will work a bit on the map, as I didn't work much on that part of the app.

+# Robin

+This week, I implemented the heatmap and a routine to send the position of the device to the db.
+And in bonus ObservableMap.

+My time estimates were good for my tasks, and I spend extra time on ObservableMap just for my fun.

+Next week, I will work a path finding feature.